 Patricia Finn Thornton served as the second Descendant President and held office from 2001-2006.
 Her father, Captain Frederick Finn, commander of Company L, 85th Regiment, was killed in action.

-3. 10th Mountain Division Descendant Scholarships: An annual scholarship is awarded to a high school senior based on meritorious service to the 10th Mountain Division.
+1. 10th Mountain Division Descendant Finn-Thornton Scholarship: Two annual scholarships in the amount of $2500 are awarded to high school seniors based on meritorious service reflecting the values, spirit and legacy of the 10th Mountain Division.

-Presently the Board of Directors consists of 21 Descendant Chapter Directors, plus 6 At-Large Directors.
-These representatives work closely with the Chapters, many acting as Chapter Presidents.
+Presently the Board of Directors consists of 11 Chapter Directors, plus 6 At-Large Directors.
+These representatives work closely with Chapter members, many also acting as Chapter Presidents for the National Association.
 Reaching beyond their own organization, descendants also hold positions on the Boards of both the National Association and the Tenth Mountain Foundation.